johnspray74/johnspray74/README.md

 Web site for [johnspray.com](johnspray.com)

-This web sire is hosted on github pages
+This web site is hosted on github pages